Rail trail: Typical features

-Most original rail lines were surveyed for ease of transport and gentle (often less than 2%) grades.
-Therefore, the rail trails that succeeded them are often fairly straight and ideally suited to overcome steep or awkward terrain such as hills, escarpments, rivers, swamps, etc. Rail trails often share space with linear utilities such as pipelines, electrical transmission wires, and telephone lines.
+Most original railway lines were surveyed for ease of transport and gentle (often less than 2%) grades.
+Therefore, the rail trails that succeeded them are often fairly straight and ideally suited to overcome steep or awkward terrain, such as hills, escarpments, rivers and swamps.
+Rail trails often share space with linear utilities, such as pipelines, electrical transmission wires and telephone lines.